 Developer

 Kianda Developer is available to administrators and those users with the role Developer.
-The Developer function is found in the left-hand side pane, under Administration.
+The Developer function is found in the left-hand side pane or on the top right toolbar depending on the chosen orientation, under Administration.
 The function allows you to create customised field, rule, dashboard and data connector widgets using pre-defined widget UI and code templates that you can add your own code to, to create the effects you want.

 You can also quickly use Kianda Developer to add webhooks, providing an efficient way to push GET requests to other applications in real-time as the Kianda process(es) runs and avoiding the need to poll for data.